 Aware of the disparity between their feelings and yours, you will constantly try and morph yourself into a subservient version of this person (which, by the way, will only make you appear oddly clingy).

-It is agonising to adore someone and want to show them the most intense forms of love and affection.
+It is agonizing to adore someone and want to show them the most intense forms of love and affection.
 However, a harsh truth about us humans is that we detest intensity when it is unrequited on our part.
 Imagine one of your platonic friends suddenly becoming possessive and intense in their emotions.
-You may pity them, bit it would become irritating after a period of time and even creepy.
+You may pity them, but it would become irritating after a period of time and even creepy.

 The friendship will obviously always be balanced since they are not in love with you too.
 In fact, nothing about this connection is a friendship.
 You'll always linger when they smile at you, or hug you, and you'll always want the conversation to become a little more intimate and philosophical.
 They, on the other hand, will slowly grow sick of you as all they will see is a lovesick, unhappy, clingy puppy.

 5. The Obvious: You Will Never Be A True Friend To Your Crush

 While you should be compassionate to yourself when faced with an emotionally-demanding situation like this, you must also consider the other person in the equation.
 By choosing to befriend/remain friends with someone you have deep feelings for, you are selfishly dragging them into a rather artificial, unhealthy connection.